PsChandana-Sahyadri-ECE/samsung-riscv/README.md

 1.Write a Simple C Program

-2.The following program calculates the swaping of two numbers:
+2.The following program calculates the addition of two numbers:

 3.Compile Using RISC-V GCC